 Smart charger + whole-home energy monitor: Wallbox Pulsar Plus + Power Meter, or Emporia Smart Level 2 + Emporia Vue.
 The monitor reads net export from your meter and tells the charger to draw exactly the surplus.
 True follow-the-sun.

 Ecosystem play: Tesla Wall Connector + Powerwall + Tesla solar/Tesla EV.
 All four products from one vendor with native integration.
-Most seamless but vendor-locked.
+Tightest fit but vendor-locked.

 Export Limiting and Net Metering